-Restructuring provisions arise from reorganisations of the Group's operations and management structure primarily related to integration of acquired businesses and from reorganisations in the Taste & Wellbeing Division.
+Restructuring provisions arise from reorganisations of the Group's operations and management structure primarily related to integration of acquired businesses and from reorganisations in both divisions.

 Claims and litigation

 These provisions are made in respect of legal claims brought against the Group and potential litigations.
 Related estimated legal fees are also included in these provisions.